 5. Platform Fee

-When you sell an NFT, a platform service fee will incur.
-Binance NFT charges a flat 1% platform fee.
+When you sell an NFT on Binance NFT, a flat 1% platform service fee will incur.

 6. Withdrawal Fee

-To transfer an NFT to other marketplaces, you’ll need to withdraw your NFT assets from the Binance NFT Marketplace to your wallet.
-Please note that you need to connect your wallet to Binance first.
+To transfer an NFT to other marketplaces, you must first withdraw it from the Binance NFT Marketplace to your wallet.
+Please make sure you have connected your wallet to Binance.

-Withdrawals to crypto addresses outside Binance NFT typically incur a “transaction fee” or “network fee”.
-This fee is not paid to Binance but to miners or validators responsible for processing the transactions and securing the respective blockchain network.
+Withdrawals to crypto addresses outside of Binance NFT typically incur a transaction fee or network fee.
+This fee is paid to miners or validators responsible for processing the transactions and securing the respective blockchain network and not to Binance.

-Withdrawal fees on Binance are dynamic and automatically adjusted according to the network status of the corresponding network (BSC or ETH) in which the NFT asset is kept.
+Withdrawal fees on Binance are dynamic and automatically adjusted depending on the network status of the corresponding network (BSC or ETH) in which the NFT asset is kept.

 7. Listing Fee